National Wildland Fire Situation Report

 Prognosis

-Weekly national situation reports will resume Spring 2024.
+We will not be providing a weather prognosis.
+Weekly national situation reports will resume Spring 2025.

 Note: For provinces, PC = Parks Canada